zakisaati/Pseudomonas_pangenome/README.md

 ---

 ### Citation
 Authors-DBPR.
 Comparative genomics of the genus _Pseudomonas_ reveals host- and environment-specific evolution.
-Nature Ecology and Evolution.
 Under revision.

 ---